sarvesh-venkittu/sarvesh-venkittu/README.md

 ## Here is a brief introduction about myself.

 I am an experienced Mechanical Engineering student with a passion for the applications of AI and ML.
-Currently pursuing a major in Mechanical Engineering and a minor in Philosophy at Duke University.
+Currently pursuing a major in Mechanical Engineering  at Duke University.

 I am driven to leverage my technical background and passion for AI to extract meaningful insights from data and contribute to the development of intelligent systems.
 With a solid foundation in engineering and a strong focus on AI, I am equipped to bring valuable perspectives to complex data-driven challenges.